neilpa/remux/README.md

 remux [options] <regex0> [<file0> [<regex1> <file1> ...]]
 ```

-By default, source data is streamed from STDIN, use `-i` to specify a file instead.
+By default, source data is streamed from `STDIN`, use `-i` to specify a file instead.
 The `-i` argument can be set more than once to read from multiple input sources in parallel.
 Use `-s` to instead read serially in the order specified.

-An empty string or `-` can be provided to `-i` to explicitly use STDIN.
-Similarly, an empty string or `-` for an output file to use STDOUT.
-Additionally, omitting the last file also implies STDOUT as the target.
+An empty string or `-` can be provided to `-i` to explicitly use `STDIN`.
+Similarly, an empty string or `-` for an output file to use `STDOUT`.
+Additionally, omitting the last file also implies `STDOUT` as the target.

 ## Alternatives